Driving in Scotland | A Guide To Rural Roads, Single-Tracks & Passing Places

 • Look far ahead to spot oncoming traffic.

-• Driving too fast on single track roads can have consequences that will leave the driver sweating buckets, or worse.
+• Driving too fast on single-track roads can have consequences that leave the driver sweating buckets or worse.
 Drive safely and keep to a sensible speed.

-• If you’re inexperienced in single track, countryside driving (we’ve all been there, no judgment here), then give yourself plenty of time to get to your destination.
+• If you’re inexperienced in single-track, countryside driving (we’ve all been there, no judgment here), give yourself plenty of time to reach your destination.

 3. How to use passing places